openfaas/openfaas.github.io/_posts/2019-03-06-google-form-response.md

 dark_background: true
 ---

+In this post, I'll walk you through to use OpenFaaS and dotnet / C# to get notified on Slack every time that someone fills out your Google Form.

-In this post, we'll work through creating a custom signup form using Google Forms and handling the response with an OpenFaaS function to let the channel know that someone would like to join the team's Slack workspace.
-We'll send a message to a Slack channel with the question responses so that the team can give the new member a nice warm welcome to the community.
+Google Forms are really convenient ways to collect user feedback, organise an event or for a Slack sign-up flow.
+We'll be building a workflow with Google Forms, OpenFaaS and Functions written in C#.
+When we're finished - every time someone fills out our Form, we'll send a message to a Slack channel with the responses from the form.
+This means you and your team can give them a warm welcome into the community.

+## Pre-requisites

-> This assumes you have an instance of OpenFaaS running already, and `faas-cli` already installed.
-If not, head over to the [docs](https://docs.openfaas.com) to get set up
+You will need OpenFaaS running locally along with the `faas-cli` installed.
+Head over to the deployment guide in the [docs](https://docs.openfaas.com) if you don't have this set up already.

-All of the code is available on [Github Gist](https://gist.github.com/burtonr/ba12d9c1e0905b77344b41acbe147eb3)
+All of the code is available through a [GitHub Gist](https://gist.github.com/burtonr/ba12d9c1e0905b77344b41acbe147eb3)

 ## Create the Signup Form

-The first step is to create the form that people can fill out requesting to join your team's workspace.
-We'll just ask for a little background information, and ask their reason for wanting to join your team.
+Our first task is to create a Google Form that people can fill out to request access to Slack.
+We'll need some background information and the reason for wanting to join the workspace.

-> of course you'll need a Google account.
-The link may ask you to sign in, or create an account if you're not already signed in
+For this step you will need a Google account.
+The link may ask you to sign in, or create an account if you're not already signed in.

 * Head over to [Google Forms](https://docs.google.com/forms/u/0/) site to start the process
 * Click the "Template Gallery" link in the upper right side of the page and select the one labeled "RSVP"